melektron/el_std_cpp/include/el/msglink/msglink_protocol.md

 After receiving the message from the other party, both parties will check that the protocol versions of the other party are compatible and that the user defined link versions match.
 If that is not the case, the connection will be closed with code 3001 or 3002.

 > Protocol version compatibility is determined by the party with the higher (= newer) version as that one is assumed to know of and be able to judge compatibility with the lower version.
-If a party receives an auth message with a higher protocol version than it's own, it skips the protocol compatibility check.
+If a party receives an auth message with a higher protocol version than it's own, it skips the version compatibility check.

 The message also contains lists of all the functionality the party can provide to the other one.
 These lists are used by the receiving party to determine weather they fulfill all it's requirements.
 If any requirement fails, the connection is immediately closed with the corresponding code described below.
 This helps to detect simple coding mistakes early and reduce the amount of errors that will occur later during communication.